 - 26 January 1974; THY F28-1000; Izmir, Turkey: This was a scheduled domestic flight between Izmir and Istanbul.
 The aircraft became briefly airborne during takeoff, but lost altitude, struck a drainage ditch, disintegrated, and caught fire.
 Four of the five crew members and 62 of the 68 passengers were killed.

 - 30 January 1975; THY F28-1000; Istanbul, Turkey: The aircraft was on a scheduled domestic flight between Izmir and Istanbul.
 The crew executed a missed approach because of a brief power outage affecting the runway lights.
 During the maneuvering The aircraft crashed into the Sea of Marmara while the crew was maneuvering for another approach.
 All four crew members and 37 passengers were killed.

 - 24 September 1975; Garuda Indonesian Airways F28-1000; near Palembang, Indonesia: The aircraft had an accident during landing.
 All four crew members and 21 of the 58 passengers were killed.

-- 1 March 1978; Nigeria Airways F28-1000; Kano, Nigeria: The aircraft was on final approach when it had an in flight collision with a Nigerian Air Force jet aircraft.
+- 1 March 1978; Nigeria Airways F28-1000; 5N-ANA; Kano, Nigeria: The aircraft was on final approach on a scheduled domestic flight from Sokoto to Kano, Nigera.
+During approach, the aircraft had an in flight collision with a Nigerian Air Force MiG 21 jet training aircraft.
 All five crew members and 11 passengers in the airliner were killed.
-The two crew members in the military aircraft were also killed.
-The event happened in daylight with good visibility.
+The two crew members in the MiG were also killed.

 - 11 July 1979; Garuda Indonesian Airways F28-1000; near Medan Airfield, Indonesia: The aircraft hit mountainous terrain.
 All four crew members and 57 passengers were killed.